 In the fall of 2006, John Albrycht, the Youth Pastor at Plentitude Baptist Church involved his youth group in the secret restoration of a 1971 VW Beetle.
 The project was dubbed "Bugs4Christ" and the Beetle soon became an object lesson in how God wants to restore our hearts to a right relationship with him.
 John wanted his youth to understand the mandate of Hebrews 10:23-25: "Let us hold unswervingly to the hope that we profess, for He who promised is faithful.
 And let us consider how we may spur one another on toward love and good deeds.
 Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another and all the more as you see the Day approaching!"
 He wanted his youth to feel the power of encouraging others by restoring and giving the gift of unconditional love to the owner of the vintage car.
 Since that first incredible project, the members of this ministry have been involved in several other restoration projects.
 They are nearing the completion of a blue customized 1972 Super Beetle and they have just begun the restoration of another 1971 Super Beetle.

-Atlanta CPA Presents Tax Resolution to America's Taxpayers
+Atlanta CPA on Advises on Back Taxes and Tax Problem Resolution for America's Taxpayers